JFGallegos/Getting-and-Cleaning-Data-Course-Project/CodeBook.md

 Summary

-This files contains the variables information of the tidy_data_set created for the Getting and Cleaning Data Course Project
+This file contains the variables information of the tidy_data_set.txt created for the Getting and Cleaning Data Course Project